-With Messages Premium, you can test your messages against control groups to know which messages are driving real action.
+Testing your messages against control groups shows you which messages are driving real action.
 We’ll send your message to half of your intended audience, and hold back the message for the other half.

 Then, you can easily see which group performed better.
 This will help you make informed decisions about which messages to keep, and which to refine.

 Once you’re finished writing your message, click Run a new test.
 Then, select Control group: